Writing Workshops & Events

 •Tuesday/Thursday Jumpstart, with Dori Ostermiller:

-This amazingly productive morning workshop provides a big chunk of quiet, structured writing time among peers, a handful of great ideas to get you rolling and your morning coffee, tea, muffins and fruit.
+This popular, productive morning workshop provides quiet, structured writing time among peers, a handful of great ideas to get you rolling and your morning coffee, fruit, and muffins…

-Starting with a variety of imaginative prompts, we’ll warm up, engage in a sustained writing period and then share our work in a supportive environment.
-Each week includes handouts, a brief craft discussion and thoughtful, encouraging feedback on participants’ work.
-Make serious headway in your writing projects this year!
+Starting with a variety of imaginative prompts, we’ll warm up, engage in a sustained writing period and then share our work and receive thoughtful, constructive feedback.
 Appropriate for all levels and genres.
+A fantastic group!

 •Telling Your Story, an 8-week workshop with Dori Ostermiller: